 Here, more and more people started to ask the government to stock carp in wild waters all over the country, to ensure a future food source for the new settlers.
 In 1877, the government finally granted the peoples’ requests and imported the U.S.’s first-ever common and mirror carp, which were stocked in ponds in Baltimore.

 After that, they were brought to Washington D.C., where they were farmed.
 From the capitol, they would slowly spread throughout large parts of the United States, and eventually even into Canada.

-Can The Mirror Carp Grow Back Its Scales?
+Can Mirror Carp Grow Back Their Scales?

 The mirror’s loss of its scales goes back hundreds of years ago, but recent research suggests that they might reverse their evolution and eventually grow back their long lost scales.